For Penn Students

 - If you have had clearances processed by the Netter Center during a previous semester, please email Yetunde to confirm that all three are on file and are still valid (email@example.com).

 - Background checks for Penn student volunteers remain valid with the Netter Center until graduation.

-- The Netter Center provides SEPTA tokens for student volunteers involved in its programs, to assist in transportation to community partnership sites.
+- The Netter Center provides SEPTA DSM cards for student volunteers involved in its programs, to assist in transportation to community partnership sites.
 Staff supervisors maintain the list of eligible students.
-These students may pick up their tokens from the Netter Center reception desk Monday through Friday, 9:00 am - 5:00 pm.
+These students may pick up their cards from the Netter Center reception desk Monday through Friday, 9:00 am - 5:00 pm.